Earth Talk — new course, group and book

 --

-Earth Talk is a course, a community of practice and a book that offers a rich set of tools to hold effective conversations and creative activities about the Earth Crisis.
+Earth Talk is a course, a community of practice and a playbook that offers a rich set of tools to hold effective conversations and creative activities about the Earth Crisis.

 I invite you to join the Earth Talk community on Hylo to access the following benefits: